Tremontaine/simple-text-expander/README.md

 ## Privacy

-Text Expander respects your privacy:
+Simple Text Expander respects your privacy:
 - All snippets are stored locally in your browser
 - No data is sent to any external servers
 - Your text never leaves your device